 The Oxford Internet Institute was founded as a department of the University of Oxford in 2001, as an academic centre for the study of the societal implications of the Internet.
-For researchers: The OII
+For researchers: The OII research faculty , academic visitors and research associates are engaged in a variety of research projects covering social, economic, political, legal, industrial, technical and ethical issues of the Internet in everyday life , governance and democracy , science and learning and shaping the Internet .

 The Institute is build on Oxford's expertise in social science and humanities research in order to offer objective, independent investigation into issues of community, public policy and governance arising from the spread of the Internet.
 The Institute also facilitates conferences, engage in collaborative research and, in due course, develop an educational programme at graduate level.